 He shook his head at her.
 ‘Don’t—’

-The Faceless One leapt forward.
-Athion cut the long, straight sword away from him and ducked the following strike as the man span around and lunged.
-He jumped back from the next and kicked the princess’ chair at the man’s legs.
+The Faceless One leapt at Athion.
+He cut the long, straight sword away from him and ducked the following strike as the man span and lunged.
+Athion jumped back from the next slash and kicked the princess’ chair at the man’s legs.

 The Faceless One swatted the chair away with his armoured forearm.
 ‘Pretty good for a peddler!’